Cross-Domain Multi-Task Learning for Sequential Sentence Classification in Research Papers: Abstract

 \section{Abstract}

-The task of sequential sentence classification enables the semantic structuring of research papers.
-This can enhance academic search engines to support researchers in finding and exploring research literature more effectively.
-However, previous work has not investigated the potential of transfer learning with datasets from different scientific domains for this task yet.
-We propose a uniform deep learning architecture and multi-task learning to improve sequential sentence classification in scientific texts across domains by exploiting training data from multiple domains.
-Our contributions can be summarised as follows: (1) We tailor two common transfer learning methods, sequential transfer learning and multi-task learning, and evaluate their performance for sequential sentence classification; (2) The presented multi-task model is able to recognise semantically related classes from different datasets and thus supports manual comparison and assessment of different annotation schemes; (3) The unified approach is capable of handling datasets that contain either only abstracts or full papers without further feature engineering.
-We demonstrate that models, which are trained on datasets from different scientific domains, benefit from one another when using the proposed multi-task learning architecture.
-Our approach outperforms the state of the art on three benchmark datasets. \keywords{\and scholarly communication \and information retrieval \and research knowledge graph \and automatic zone identification \and sentence classification \and transfer learning \and information extraction \and scientific literature}
+Sequential sentence classification deals with the categorisation of sentences based on their content and context.
+Applied to scientific texts, it enables the automatic structuring of research papers and the improvement of academic search engines.
+However, previous work has not investigated the potential of transfer learning for sentence classification across different scientific domains and the issue of different text structure of full papers and abstracts.
+In this paper, we derive seven related research questions and present several contributions to address them: First, we suggest a novel uniform deep learning architecture and multi-task learning for cross-domain sequential sentence classification in scientific texts.
+Second, we tailor two common transfer learning methods, sequential transfer learning and multi-task learning, to deal with the challenges of the given task.
+Semantic relatedness of tasks is a prerequisite for successful transfer learning of neural models.
+Consequently, our third contribution is an approach to semi-automatically identify semantically related classes from different annotation schemes and we present an analysis of four annotation schemes.
+Comprehensive experimental results indicate that models, which are trained on datasets from different scientific domains, benefit from one another when using the proposed multi-task learning architecture.
+We also report comparisons with several state-of-the-art approaches.
+Our approach outperforms the state of the art on full paper datasets significantly while being on par for datasets consisting of abstracts.